benmarwick/wordcountaddin/README.md

 You can count words in your Rmd file in three ways:

--   In a selection of text in your active Rmd, by selecting some text with your mouse in RStudio and using the Word count Addin
+-   In a selection of text in your active Rmd, by selecting some text with your mouse in RStudio and using the Wordcount Addin
--   All the words in your active Rmd in RStudio, by using the Word count Addin with no text selected
+-   All the words in your active Rmd in RStudio, by using the Wordcount Addin with no text selected
 -   All the words in an Rmd file, directly using the `word_count` function from the console or command line (RStudio not required), and specifiying the filename as an argument to the function (e.g.
-    `wordcountaddin::text_stats("my_file.Rmd")`)
+    `wordcountaddin::word_count("my_file.Rmd")`).
+This will give you a
+    single integer result, rather than the Markdown table that the other functions return.

 Independent of an Rmd file, you can also count words in a character vector from the console using the `text_stats_chr` function (and there